 - Compassion and kindness change the way kids feel about themselves.
 They feel encouraged to stand up to inequality and injustice.

-- Show them this video about kindnessopens a new window and talk about it.
+- Check out some books on Random Acts of Kindness for Kids.
 Then, point out kindness and compassion when you see them happen, especially if your child is the one performing the deed.

 What would you add to this list?
 How do you encourage your child to be super?